RohanBokaria/BitcoinTrustworthyTransactionProject/README.md

 # BitcoinTrustworthyTransactionProject

 # Project Summary
-Our proposed final project was to create a graph representing a bitcoin network and given two users and some conditions, ouptut a path/result.
+Our proposed final project was to create a class representing a bitcoin network and given two users and some conditions, ouptut a path/result.

 # Code
 All code files can be found in the code/ directory.
 To run the code: